TCP/UDP Menu

 UDP Server

-NMEA messages can also be sent via UDP rather than TCP.
+NMEA messages can also be broadcast via UDP on Ethernet and WiFi, rather than TCP.
 If enabled, the UDP Server will begin broadcasting NMEA data over the specific port (default 10110).